Bou7mara/ALBEDO/README.md

 ## Why a new repository?

-This project represents a clean architectural break from my previous ray tracer, **PhotonCast**.
+Give infinitely many monkeys a keyboard, and eventually one of them will write a working ray tracer.

-While PhotonCast began as an extension of Peter Shirley's *Ray Tracing in One Weekend* trilogy, its inherited educational architecture ultimately could not scale to accommodate the scope, modularity, and performance optimizations required for a production-oriented renderer.
+That was essentially the case with PhotonCast (ALBEDO's predecessor), which began as an extension of Shirley's *Ray Tracing in one Weekend trilogy*, until its architecture couldn't scale cleanly to accomodate the modularity, and performanec optimizations dictated by the scope of this project.
+So we're back to square one, with ALBEDO!

-Rather than fighting the structural constraints of the old codebase, ALBEDO was designed from scratch.
-It carries forward the mathematical foundation and rendering concepts gained from the original project, but establishes a highly decoupled, modern C++ foundation built for extensibility.

 Moving forward, ALBEDO will maintain a strict standard for clean architecture, professional code quality, and structured commit history.
 The original PhotonCast repository has been made private and now serves purely as a sandbox for rapid prototyping and testing messy ideas before they are formalized here.